 In-home tests are a fast, simple, and safe process.
 One of our nurses arrives at the patient’s residence for the appointment with everything necessary for the test.
 They will administer the test and either process it onsite or send it to a lab, depending on the type of test chosen.
 When the test results are ready, the nurse will explain the results and provide guidance if the patient does test positive for Covid-19.

-This nasal swab test detects viral proteins and can determine if you are currently infected with COVID-19.
+This nasal swab test can determine if you infected with COVID-19.
 Results in 15 minutes.Book Online ⟶

 How can businesses get Covid-19 testing in Raleigh?